Testimonials

 I can be my true self.

-What I enjoy these days are practicing Tai Chi or Qigong, finding pretty flowers while taking a walk in pleasant weather, or dining out with my husband and savoring some delicious food.
+What I enjoy these days is practicing Tai Chi or Qigong, looking at flowers while taking a walk in nice weather, or dining out with my husband and enjoying delicious food.
 I think it is during those times, when I am able to smile, that I feel most true to myself.

-We also spoke to her husband, Mr. Noriaki Tsunoda.
+We also spoke to her husband, Noriaki Tsunoda.

 Her face lights up when